danbev/learning-nodejs/README.md

 });
 ```
 `tls.Server` will land in `_tls_wrap.js`.
 The first part of this constructor function checks if options
-is a function, in which case it is used as the connection listener (for about it below).
+is a function, in which case it is used as the connection listener (more about it below).

-Each server instance has an array of context which is initially empty:
+Each server instance has an array of contexts which is initially empty:
 ```javascript
   this._contexts = [];
 ```
-After this the options are set using `setOptions` (not sure why but this function is missing a name:
+After this, the options are set using `setOptions` (not sure why but this function is missing a name:
 ```javascript
 Server.prototype.setOptions = function(options) {
   ...